 Step 3: Lighten the Load

-If you think that hardware is not the culprit to cause laptop overheating.
-Then there are some tricks which you can use to check if it’s software or processing load causing increase in CPU temperature.
-Run windows task manager and see which app is using more CPU memory.
-This program will help you to limit apps which automatically starts with Windows.
+If you suspect that hardware isn’t causing your laptop to overheat, there are some tricks you can use to check if it’s software or processing load that’s causing an increase in CPU temperature.

 Step 4: Look for Behavior Changes